zzzprojects/docs/learnentityframeworkcore.com/faq/index/which-version-of-ef-core-is-still-maintained.md

 title: Which version of EF Core is still maintained?
 ---

-EF Core support is moving fast.
+The EF Core support is moving fast.
 It looks like they have the same [release lifecycle](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) as .NET

 Supported Version: